CasperDev/vz-dis-dos/doc/source/Chapter3/general.rst

 	.. code:: basic

 		DRIVE n
-		n = drive number (1 оr 2)
+		n = drive number (1 or 2)

 	Allowed as direct command and in program mode.

-The DRIVE command is used to select one of the two drives that can be connected.
+The :guilabel:`DRIVE` command is used to select one of the two drives that can be connected.

-After switching on the computer and after each copy command (DCOPY), drive 1 is automatically selected.
+After switching on the computer and after each copy command (:guilabel:`DCOPY`), drive 1 is automatically selected.

-If you want to access drive 2, you must first switch to it with DRIVE 2.
+If you want to access drive 2, you must first switch to it with :guilabel:`DRIVE 2`.

-All DOS commands, except DCOPY, are executed on the selected drive.
+All DOS commands, except :guilabel:`DCOPY`, are executed on the selected drive.
 Therefore, make sure that you have always selected the correct drive.
-An "INIT" command, e.g. on the wrong drive, inevitably leads to the destruction of a floppy disk with important data that happens to be there.
+An :guilabel:`INIT` command, e.g. on the wrong drive, inevitably leads to the destruction of a floppy disk with important data that happens to be there.

-If you are not sure which drive is currently selected, execute a corresponding DRIVE command (DRIVE 1 or DRIVE 2) to be safe.
+If you are not sure which drive is currently selected, execute a corresponding :guilabel:`DRIVE` command (:guilabel:`DRIVE 1` or :guilabel:`DRIVE 2`) to be safe.

 The DRIVE command. only changes the DOS internal pointers, a floppy disk access does not take place.